ceesem/ossify/docs/working_with_graphs.md

 Graph layers represent general network structures with vertices and edges.
 Unlike skeletons, graphs can have cycles, multiple connected components, and any connectivity pattern.
 They're commonly used for level-2 graph data from connectomics pipelines.

 !!! note "Shared Features"
     Graphs inherit many common features from the `PointMixin` class.
-For information about labels, masking, transformations, spatial queries, and cross-layer mapping, see [Shared Layer Features](shared_layer_features.md).
+For information about features, masking, transformations, spatial queries, and cross-layer mapping, see [Shared Layer Features](shared_layer_features.md).

 !!! info "Graphs vs Skeletons"
     **Graphs** are general network structures that can have cycles and multiple components. **Skeletons** are specialized tree structures (no cycles, single component, with a defined root).
 See [Working with Skeletons](working_with_skeletons.md) for tree-specific analysis.